- Your State

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Montana.
 Read more about the requirements for homeschooling and get tips from HSLDA here.
 Note that homeschooled students in Montana may still be eligible to participate in sports, activities, or classes at local public schools.

 If your learning pod contains more than two families and will have teachers leading unique classes just for your school, it may qualify as a private school.
 You can read more about what Montana classifies as a private school, how they’re regulated, and how to start one.

 If your child is going to be enrolled in remote learning through your local public school and supervised by an adult in your learning pod, you do not need to register as a homeschool or private school.
 Keep in mind that you have multiple online learning options, including enrolling in a full-time online private school for a fee.

 For additional information about school choices in Montana, visit these resources:

 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

-Montana celebrated National School Choice Week 2020 with a record-breaking 107 events and activities across the state.
+Montana celebrated National School Choice Week 2021 with 77 virtual events and activities across the state.
 Click the button below to learn more about school choice in Montana.

 "Shining a spotlight on effective educational options for every child"